techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ### Set up voice and face recognition profiles

 Tell your users to set up a voice profile in the Teams app.
-Each person who will be attending in the meeting room (as opposed to remotely) sets up their digital voice profile in the system so that they'll beidentified in the transcription.
+Each person who will be attending in the meeting room (as opposed to remotely) sets up their digital voice profile in the system so that they'll be identified in the transcription.

 1. Go to your profile picture select **More options**  **Settings** and look under **Language** and make sure that your Teams language is set to **English**.
 You can enroll your voice profile in EN-US, EN-GB, EN-CA, EN-AU, IE (Indian English), or NZE (New Zealand English).
 2. Under **Settings** again, select **Recognition** and then **Create voice profile.**
 3. On the next screen, select the microphone, select **Create voice profile** and read the text that is in the box.

-If have turned on Face profiles in your organization, the **Create face profile** button will be available to end users.
-By selecting the button, they can set up their face profile that will be used in meetings.
+If you have turned on Face profiles in your organization, the **Create face profile** button is available to end users.
+By selecting the button, they can set up their face profile that is used in meetings.

 :::image type="content" source="./media/mtr-devices/voice-profile.png" alt-text="An image of how to set up a voice profile." lightbox="./media/mtr-devices/voice-profile.png":::